aakella1/quarkus-workshop-labs/01-Quarkus.Hello-World.didact.md

 [**Click here to exit the current command**](didact://?commandId=vscode.didact.sendNamedTerminalCtrlC&text=QuarkusTerm&completion=Quarkus%20K%20Hello%20World%20interrupted.
 "Interrupt the current operation on the terminal"){.didact}, or hit `ctrl+c` on the terminal window.

-Open the Hello World program in `GreetingResource.java` and change `return "hola";` to `return "hello";` again in the editor([open](didact://?commandId=vscode.openFolder&projectFilePath=src/main/java/org/acme/people/rest/GreetingResource.java&completion=Opened%20the%20GreetingResource.java%20file "Opens the GreetingResource.java file"){.didact}).
+Open the Hello World program in `GreetingResourceBasic.java` and change `return "hola";` to `return "hello";` again in the editor([open](didact://?commandId=vscode.openFolder&projectFilePath=src/main/java/org/acme/people/rest/GreetingResourceBasic.java&completion=Opened%20the%20GreetingResourceBasic.java%20file "Opens the GreetingResourceBasic.java file"){.didact}).

 ## 4. Package the app